 - In a large skillet, cook beef over medium heat until no longer pink; drain.
 Stir in taco seasoning.
 In a small saucepan, cook refried beans over medium-low heat for 2-3 minutes or until heated through.

 - Spoon about 1/3 cup of beans off-center on each tortilla; top with 1/4 cup beef mixture.
 Sprinkle with cheese.
-Fold sides and ends of tortilla over filling and roll up.
+Fold sides and ends of tortillas over filling and roll up.

 In a large skillet over medium-high heat, brown burritos in oil on all sides.
 Serve with sour cream and salsa.